-Some immigrants wait until 20 years to obtain a permanent residence permit.
+Some immigrants wait 20 years to get a permanent residence permit.

-“The devil is in the details, and usually these details are lost in the public debate and how we talk about the immigration system,” Batalova said.
+“The devil is in the details, and usually these details are lost in public discussion and how we talk about the immigration system,” said Batalova.

 Why are some immigrants not naturalized or denied